 Irish Cream Liqueur is commonly known as a ‘digestif’ meaning it is often be drunk after a meal.
-People don’t tend to drink it as the only drink they have most of the time.
+People tend to consume it alongside other drinks throughout their meal.

-If you’re drinking at home, it can be harder to pour accurate measures of 50ml.
+If you’re drinking at home, it can be harder to pour accurate 50ml measures.
 You could be over-pouring and drinking more units than you think.
-Order one of our Unit Measure Cups for free to keep track of your units at home.
+Order one of our Unit Measure Cups to keep track of your units at home.

 You might be surprised to hear that one 50ml glass of Irish cream liqueur contains 175 calories – the same as two mince pies.
 This would take you 18 minutes of running to burn off.

-Just like in other alcoholic drinks, these are ‘empty calories’ with no nutritional value, so don’t benefit your body in any way.
-Most alcoholic drinks contain traces of vitamins and minerals, but not usually in amounts that make any significant contribution to our diet.
+Just like in other alcoholic drinks, these are ‘empty calories’ with no nutritional value, meaning they don’t benefit your body in any way.
+Most alcoholic drinks contain traces of vitamins and minerals, but not usually in amounts that make any significant contribution to our diets.